vegabook/rtools/README.md

 * Have a look at the code but the main usefull tools are `blpConnect`, `bbdh` for daily historical data, `bbdt` for ticks, `bds` reference data, and `regress` for regression charting.
 * There is a bunch of other linear algebra stuff in there specifically PCA-related like `makePCs`, and also convenience functions like `logret`.

 Disclaimer: NOT responsible for any messups whatsoever.
-This code has been accumulated over 2 decades of using R and is not meant to be canonical.
+This code has been accumulated over 2 decades of using R and is not meant to be canonical, but instead helps with exploratory financial data science, and especially, using the Terminal.